Feel supported, get inspired, be understood

 Important note on being inclusive

 Endometriosis affects people of all genders and sexes, including cis-women, nonbinary people, trans people, gender non-conforming people, intersex people, and cis-men.
-Unfortunately, when we began our podcast, we were not yet aware of this, and in a few of our earliest episodes (mainly episodes 7, 15, and 16), we referred to women with endometriosis.
+Unfortunately, when we began our podcast, we were not yet aware of this, and in a few of our earliest episodes, we referred to women with endometriosis.
+(Mainly episodes 7, 15, and 16 – these episodes now have a content warning on them for gendered language.)
 Once we learned that endometriosis is not a woman’s disease, we changed to inclusive language and have been actively working to educate ourselves further on this.

 To highlight more voices and experiences within our endometriosis community, and to spread awareness that endometriosis can affect people of all genders and sexes, we interviewed 2 non-binary people with endometriosis on the importance of inclusivity, in episode 64 and 72, and plan to do further interviews with gender-diverse people.